 Marriage used to be merely an economic exchange.
 A bride was “given away” by her family along with some sort of dowry.
 Or a groom’s family would “buy” a bride from her folks with the hopes that she’d produce children and take on common housewifery tasks.
+There was little more than a financial pro and con to marriage on both sides of the familial coin.
 If a deep and loving connection ensued, well, that was just a bonus.

 Weighing Your Options